cadu08/Modeling_AS_Jason/AS/ASfromER.md

-## Argument from a Exceptional Case
+## Argument from an Established Rule

 <table>
   <tr>